7 Reasons Your Baby Gets Sick Every Winter — And What Actually Helps

 Your baby's nose is lined with tiny hair-like structures called cilia — their first line of defence against infection.

-Cold dry air slows cilia movement significantly, meaning viruses that would normally be trapped and expelled get through more easily.
+Cold dry air slows cilia movement, meaning viruses that would normally be trapped and expelled get through more easily.

 A congested nose makes this worse.
 When mucus accumulates and sits, it becomes a breeding ground for bacteria — turning a simple cold into an ear infection.